Call for Narrative Essays: STAR Global Essay Project

 About STAR Scholars

 The Society of Transnational Academic Researchers (STAR Scholars Network) is an international forum of scholars that advances global social mobility by using research and advocacy.
 Our mission is to carry out scholarly research and publication related to international education, exchange programs, academic mobility, and employability.
-We envision a humane world and we fulfill our mission by creating dialogue forums of exchange through our activities such as conferences and consultation.
+We envision a humane world and we fulfill our mission by creating dialogue forums of exchange through our activities such as conferences and consultations.